OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 SoundCloud has an active community of users, many of whom organize and attend face-to-face meetings at venues all over the world (**“Meetups”**).
 While SoundCloud is generally supportive of Meetups and may provide branded promotional materials to help organizers promote their Meetups, SoundCloud does not sponsor, oversee or in any way control such Meetups.
 You hereby acknowledge and agree that your attendance and participation in any Meetups is entirely at your own risk and SoundCloud does not bear any responsibility or liability for the actions of any SoundCloud users or any third parties who organize, attend or are otherwise involved in any Meetups.

-Competitions and Other Promotions
+Competitions and other promotions

 From time to time, some SoundCloud® users may promote competitions, promotions, prize draws and other similar opportunities on the Platform (**“Third Party Competitions”**).
 SoundCloud is not the sponsor or promoter of these Third Party Competitions, and does not bear any responsibility or liability for the actions or inactions of any third parties who organize, administer or are otherwise involved in any promotion of these Third Party Competitions.
 If you wish to participate in any of these Third Party Competitions, it is your responsibility to read the terms and conditions applicable to the relevant Third Party Competition and to ensure that you understand the rules and any eligibility requirements, and are lawfully able to participate in such Third Party Competitions in your country of residence.

 If you wish to run your own Third Party Competition on the Platform, you are free to do so provided you comply with our Competition Terms, which are available here.

-Use of SoundCloud Players and Widget
+Use of SoundCloud players and widget

 The Platform includes access to customizable players (**“Players”**), and an embeddable version of the SoundCloud waveform player (**“Widget”**) for incorporation into users’ own sites, third party sites or social media profiles, whether or not a Linked Service.
 This functionality is provided to enable Uploaders to put their Content wherever they wish, and to enable other users of the Platform to share and distribute Content within the parameters set by the Uploader.